 In this module, students learn how to read and interpret blueprints, use measuring tools, and plan and layout piping systems.

 The installation of pipeline systems is covered in this module, along with the installation of valves, fittings, and flanges.
 Cutting, threading, and bending pipes are also covered.

 Students learn the basics of welding techniques used in pipefitting, including SMAW (shielded metal arc welding), GTAW (gas tungsten arc welding), etc.

-Pipefitting work is often subject to various codes and regulations.
-Students learn about the codes and standards that apply to pipefitting work, such as the International Plumbing Code (IPC), the National Fire Protection Association (NFPA) codes, and the Occupational Safety and Health Administration (OSHA) regulations.
+Different codes and laws frequently apply to pipefitting-related work.
+Students learn about a number of norms and standards that are related to pipefitting work, including the International Plumbing Code (IPC), National Fire Protection Association (NFPA), and Occupational Safety and Health Administration (OSHA) laws.

 In addition to technical skills, pipefitters need to have good communication skills, problem-solving abilities,

 Here are some ways in which pipefitter training programs can help to build a sustainable workforce:

 Individuals can learn the skills required to work as a pipefitter through pipe fitting training programs, including how to read blueprints, measure and cut pipes, and install pipes and fittings.
 Training programs can aid in developing an educated and qualified workforce because these abilities are crucial in the industry.

 Pipefitters who have received the appropriate training provide high-quality work that complies with all rules and regulations.
 This guarantees the durability, dependability, and safety of pipes.
 A well-trained crew can also provide high-caliber work, lowering the possibility of errors or the requirement for repairs.

 People can learn about safety regulations, practises, and best practises from pipefitter training.
 By encouraging workplace safety, training programmes can help to reduce the number of accidents and injuries at work.
 In a safer environment, employees can function effectively.